lucchmielowski/terraform-platform/INSTALL.md

 ## What's next

-Once the pipeline is live, see the main **[README](README.md)** — it tracks the actual failure modes this sandbox has been used to reproduce and fix, plus a checklist of mechanisms to exercise (concurrency, saved-plan staleness, PR comments, drift detection) and teardown/cost notes.
+Once the pipeline is live, see the main **[README](README.md)** — it covers why this sandbox exists, the four mechanisms it validates, how to exercise each one, and teardown/cost notes.